clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 In Clojure, explicit synchronization like this is rarely necessary but may be needed for interoperability with Java code.
-When you need to execute a piece of code while holding on intrinsic lock of a mutable object, use the `clojure.core/locking` macro:
+When you need to execute a piece of code while holding an intrinsic lock of a mutable object, use the `clojure.core/locking` macro:

 ``` clojure